 What does ‘Co-ordinated Interdisciplinary Intervention’ look like?

-All the current standards for brain injury rehabilitation* call for ‘co-ordinated interdisciplinary intervention’, we have a view about what that means to us at The OakLeaf Group.
+All the current standards for brain injury rehabilitation call for ‘co-ordinated interdisciplinary intervention’, we have a view about what that means to us at The Oakleaf Group.

+Review meetings are held at regular intervals to analyse progress in recovery.
 These meetings are attended by members of the therapy team who have taken time to get to know the resident through working directly with them and can answer any questions you have.

-Equally, we recognise that this can be an incredibly difficult, stressful and unsettling time for families so we employ a full-time Family Liaison Worker whose role is to provide information, support and reassurance to family members.
+Oakleaf recognise that this can be an incredibly difficult, stressful and unsettling time for families so we employ a full-time Family Liaison Worker whose role is to provide information, support and reassurance to family members.

 Brain injury is a multi-faceted disability which requires a specialist, interdisciplinary approach, including assessment of both health care and social care needs in the context of the person’s life before their brain injury, involving their family and supporters and considering the person’s future life options.
-The OakLeaf team take their time to really get to know people, to understand them and to engage in a meaningful and honest way.
+The Oakleaf team take their time to really get to know people, to understand them and to engage in a meaningful and honest way.

 The team communicates regularly with all parties formally and informally, sometimes, just making a call to say the resident has had a good experience today.
 For us it’s not just about working towards the next review, every day counts.